harnoorb01/diabetes-ml-api/README.md

 ![Render](https://img.shields.io/badge/Render-Deployed-46E3B7?logo=render)
 ![Lovable](https://img.shields.io/badge/Lovable-Frontend-ff69b4)

-I built this project as a way to get hands-on experience with machine learning, APIs and cloud deployment.
-Diabetes is a topic that is highly prevalent in the South Asian community, so I wanted my first end-to-end project to be meaningful as well as educational.
-The result is an end-to-end machine learning project that predicts risk of diabetes using the Pima Indians Diabetes dataset.
+This is my first full end-to-end machine learning project.
+I wanted to learn how to take a model from code → API → cloud → UI, and also pick a problem that felt meaningful.
+Diabetes is a topic that is highly prevalent in the South Asian community, so this felt like the right project to start with.
+The result is a web app that predicts risk of diabetes using the Pima Indians Diabetes dataset.
+Users can enter health values (glucose, BMI, age, etc.) and the model returns whether they fall into a **Low Risk ✅** or **High Risk ⚠️** category.
 I built this with Python + scikit-learn, deployed it using a FastAPI service on Render and connected to Lovable, an AI web tool frontend service for real-time risk screening.

 ## 🎯 Goals
 My goals with this project were: